tempage/synura/confirmation_dialog.md

 # Confirmation Dialog Documentation

 The Confirmation Dialog is a simple modal dialog for displaying messages and getting user confirmation.
-It shows a title, an optional message, and an "OK" button.
+It shows a title, an optional message/content, and one or more buttons.

 ## Dialog Path
 `/dialogs/confirmation`